mattoslmp/kaiju-run-parser/README.md

 - Run metaspades to get the Scaffolds.fasta for each sample.
 - mkdir All-assemblies
 - Save all scaffolds in the dir: All-assemblies
+- Run the CDS (*.fna) prediction with gene prediction program such as Prodigal: (https://github.com/hyattpd/prodigal/wiki/gene-prediction-modes).
 - kaiju installation
 - kaiju databased files download (including: names.dmp and nodes.dmp from taxonomy database of NCBI and kaiju.fmi)
 - kaiju.fmi: its is the indexed files of ncbi in kaiju format.